BrainPuzzle: Hybrid Physics and Data-Driven Reconstruction for Transcranial Ultrasound Tomography: Conclusion and Future Work

-We developed \emph{BrainPuzzle}, a hybrid two-stage framework for quantitative transcranial ultrasound.
-Stage~1 applies physics-driven TRA to convert low-SNR, limited-aperture channel data into migration fragments with reliable kinematics; Stage~2 learns completion and calibration, fusing fragments via a transformer encoder–decoder with super-resolution and a graph-based attention unit to produce a quantitative SoS map.
-Using a numerical brain phantom, we evaluated both an idealized full-aperture and a practical partial-array acquisition.
-Across both settings, BrainPuzzle outperformed physics-based FWI and strong learned baselines (U-Net, RCAN, ViT, LDM) in SSIM/RMSE, delivered sharper interfaces in visual comparisons, and demonstrated robustness to fragment sparsity, view perturbations, and noise.
-Ablations confirmed that both the transformer super-resolution and GAU are critical.
-These results indicate that accurate SoS reconstruction is feasible with movable, low-count arrays, reducing hardware burden while maintaining image quality.
-Future work will extend the pipeline to volumetric (3D) reconstruction with elastic/attenuative physics, quantify uncertainty, and adapt the model to in-vivo data via domain adaptation and self-supervision.
+We developed BrainPuzzle, a hybrid two-stage framework for quantitative transcranial ultrasound imaging.
+In the first stage, a physics-driven TRA module converts low-SNR, limited-aperture channel data into migration fragments with reliable kinematics.
+The second stage fuses these fragments using a transformer encoder–decoder equipped with super-resolution and a graph-based attention unit (GAU) to reconstruct a quantitative speed-of-sound (SoS) map.
+Evaluations on a numerical brain phantom under both full-aperture and partial-array acquisitions show that BrainPuzzle outperforms physics-based FWI and strong learned baselines (U-Net, RCAN, ViT, LDM) , producing sharper interfaces and demonstrating robustness to fragment sparsity, view perturbations, and noise.
+Ablation studies confirm that the transformer-based super-resolution and GAU components are essential, enabling accurate SoS reconstruction with fewer transducers and reduced hardware complexity.

+Looking ahead, we plan to extend BrainPuzzle along three main directions.
+First, we will develop a 3D volumetric version capable of integrating multi-plane fragment data for anatomically consistent brain reconstruction.
+Second, we aim to adapt the model to clinical ultrasound data through domain adaptation and self-supervised learning to bridge the gap between synthetic and real-world conditions.
+Finally, we will explore multi-modal ultrasound imaging by incorporating additional acoustic biomarkers—such as tissue density, attenuation, and elasticity—to provide more comprehensive and clinically meaningful brain assessments.